 The bank in Matfield Green had a short history.
 The old building stood empty for more than 50 years.
 In 2013, the town’s Center for Living Education took up the task to restore and revitalize what was still known as “The Bank.”
 This red bench is to linger and to muse about old times.

 The eye looking at you from the letter “A” in The Bank’s logo is the eye of Salmon P. Chase, after whom Chase County was named.
 He was a U.S. senator, secretary of the U.S. Department of the Treasury under President Abraham Lincoln, and sixth chief justice of the U.S. Supreme Court.
 His picture graces the nation’s $ 10,000 bill.
-Another picture of him graces every page of this website.
-The logo of The Bank Art Space was designed by Mizja Haak of The Hague, the Netherlands, as a donation to the Center for Living Education.
+The logo of The Bank Art Space was originally designed by Mizja Haak of The Hague, the Netherlands, as a donation to the Center for Living Education.

 The Center for Living Education